aguinaldo-harrysho/CS219-Programming-Assignment-1/README.md

     - processLine() method accepts a file stream and command arguments.
 Interprets opcode and calls corresponding private method

     - add() method performs hex addition and prints directly to output file.
+        - Detects overflow if sum value is less than either positive operands